pingcap/docs-cn/dev/reference/sql/generated-columns.md

 ---
 title: Generated Columns
-summary: Learn how to use generated columns
+summary: Learn how to use generated columns.
 category: reference
 ---